-Barber/Cosmetology Haircoloring/ Bleaching Apprenticeship
+Barber/Cosmetology Haircoloring/ Bleaching Apprenticeship 1.00

-This course is designed to enable the Apprentice Student to acquire the theory requirements for Haircoloring/Bleaching as mandated by the Wisconsin Statutes and Administrative Codes for the Barber/ Cosmetologist Examining Board, Instruction will be mainly theoretical and will follow a lecture/discussion format.
+This course is designed to enable the Apprentice Student to acquire the theory as mandated by the Wisconsin Statutes and Administrative Codes for the Barber/ Cosmetologist Examining Board.
+Instruction will be mainly theoretical and will follow a lecture/discussion format.
 Some demonstrations of Practical Skills will be included within the lectures.
 Both individual and group assignments will be required.

-Barber/Cosmetologist Facial/Makeup 1.00 Massage Apprenticeship
+502-551 Barber/Cosmetologist Facial/Makeup Massage Apprenticeship 1.00